Douglas Bader: Wing leader

 The following month was more successful for Bader.
 On 2 July 1941 he was awarded the bar to his DSO.
 Later that day he claimed one Bf 109 destroyed and another damaged.
 On 4 July, Bader fired on a Bf 109E which slowed down so much that he nearly collided with it.
 Squadron Leader Burton saw the entire combat and noted the Bf 109 "fell away in a sloppy fashion", "as though the pilot had been hit".
 It was marked as a probable.
 On 6 July another Bf 109 was shot down and the pilot baled out.
 This victory was witnessed by Pilot Officers Johnnie Johnson and Alan Smith (Bader's usual wingman).

 On 9 July, Bader claimed one probable and one damaged, both trailing coolant or oil.
 On 10 July Bader claimed a Bf 109 (and one damaged) over Bethune.
 Later, Bader destroyed a Bf 109E which blew up south of, or actually over, Calais.
 On 12 July, Bader found further success, shooting down one Bf 109 and damaging three others between Bethune and St Omer.
 Bader was again gazetted on 15 July.
 On 23 July, Bader claimed another Bf 109 damaged and possibly destroyed, even though the action resulted in two Bf 109s destroyed.
 The other was shot down by Squadron Leader Burton.
-Bader did not see his Bf 109 crash, so he claimed it as a damaged only, despite the fact pilots of No. 242 Squadron RAF saw two Bf 109s crash.
+Bader did not see his Bf 109 crash, so he claimed it as a damaged only, despite the fact pilots of No. 242 Squadron saw two Bf 109s crash.

 Bader had been pushing for more sorties to fly in late 1941 but his Wing was tired.
-He was intent on adding to his score, which, according to the CO of No. 616 Squadron RAF Billy Burton, brought the other pilots and mood in his wing to a near-mutinous state.
+He was intent on adding to his score, which, according to the CO of No. 616 Squadron.
+Billy Burton, brought the other pilots and mood in his wing to a near-mutinous state.
 Trafford Leigh-Mallory, Bader's immediate superior as OC No. 11 Group, Fighter Command, relented and allowed Bader to continue frequent missions over France even though his score of 20 and the accompanying strain evident on his features obliged Leigh-Mallory to consider his withdrawal from operations.
 Ultimately, Leigh-Mallory did not want to upset his star pilot, and did not invoke any restrictions.